Warner-Bell/aws-s3hosted-website-devops/README.md

     ```

 10. **Create Remote Repo** -
-    Create a Remote Copy of your customized repository on GitHub by editing the `REPO_NAME=` variable in the [create-remote-repo.sh](https://github.com/Warner-Bell/AWS-S3Hosted-Website-CI_CD/blob/main/bin/create-remote-repo.sh) file, then run the script.
+    Create a Remote Copy of your customized repository on GitHub by editing the `REPO_NAME=` variable in the [create-remote-repo.sh](https://github.com/Warner-Bell/AWS-S3Hosted-Website-CI_CD/blob/main/bin/create-remote-repo.sh) file, and if using a Linux machine un-comment the `for linux` command and comment the `for windows` command, then run the script.

     ```
-    ./bin/create-remote-repo.sh
+    git add .
+    git commit -m "Your New S3 Website" ./bin/create-remote-repo.sh
     ```